Cloufield/GWASTutorial/02_Linux_basics/README.md

 -rw-r-----  1 he staff  32M Mar 30 18:17 sumstats.txt

 ```
-!!!
+!!! warning
     Be careful not to `cat` a text file with a huge number of lines.
 You can try to `cat sumstats.txt` and see what happends.

 By the way, `> a_text_file.txt` here means redirect the output to file ` a_text_file.txt`.